officialgazette/announcement-model/reduced/README.md

   - Editor-specific elements must be defined.
 E.g. price for primary publication.
 - Example: There is a "Construction publication" announcement type.
 Editors can use and configure this.
 There is not a separate announcement type for a construcion publication per editor.

-Configuration ov value types: A mechanism is needed to configure certain aspects (restrictions and validations) of the value types when used in a specific announcement type.
+Configuration of value types: A mechanism is needed to configure certain aspects (restrictions and validations) of the value types when used in a specific announcement type.